planarnetwork/eurostar2gtfs/README.md

 ## Installation

-Please note that zip/unzip and [node 11.x](https://nodejs.org) or above are required.
+Please note that [node 11.x](https://nodejs.org) or above are required.

 eurostar2gtfs is a CLI tool that can be installed via NPM: